Gallagher Mobile Connect SDK for iOS - Developer Guide

 Salto Audit Event Trail Support

-The Salto audit event trail sync feature enables the Mobile Connect SDK to receive real-time Salto events for offline Salto readers on remote locations and send them to Command Centre and Salto servers via the Gallagher cloud without the need for badging at Salto update points.
+The Salto audit event trail sync feature enables the Mobile Connect SDK to receive real-time Salto events for offline Salto readers on remote locations and send them to Command Centre and Salto servers via the Gallagher Cloud without the need for badging at Salto update points.

 The Mobile Connect SDK version 16.4 and above has added support for transmitting a Cardholder’s Salto audit event trail for Command Centre Server version 9.0 and above, with the use of Salto JustIN Mobile SDK version 3.1.0.